-- Dust with powdered Monkfruit sweetener (optional) and garnish with fresh berries of your choice (highly recommended).
+- Dust with powdered Monk fruit sweetener (optional) and garnish with fresh berries of your choice (highly recommended).

-Checking readiness of baked cake: I always suggest slowly opening the oven door (not abruptly), so you won't chock the cake with a wave of cold air.
+- Checking readiness of baked cake: I always suggest slowly opening the oven door (not abruptly), so you won't chock the cake with a wave of cold air.
 Open the oven door enough to check if the cake is done.
 Add a few extra minutes to the baking time if the center still feels soft.
-45 minutes always works with my oven.
+Forty-five minutes always works with my oven.

-Nutrition Disclaimer: The nutritional data below is calculated using third-party tools and is only intended as a reference.
+Disclaimer: This nutritional data is calculated using third party tools and is only intended as a reference.